Samnan/koseven/framework/system/guide/kohana/tutorials/hello-world.md

 `public function action_index()`
 :	This defines the "index" action of our controller.
 Kohana will attempt to call this action if the user hasn't specified an action.
 (See [Routes, URLs and Links](tutorials.urls))

-`echo 'hello, world!';`
+`$this->response->body('hello, world!');`
-:	And this is the line which outputs the customary phrase!
+:	And this is the line which outputs the customary phrase! `$this->response` is the object that represents the browser response for the current request, and we set its body to 'hello, world'.
+The same response object can be used to set various headers as desired in your application.

 Now if you open your browser and go to http://localhost/index.php/hello you should see something like: